alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ## The idea

-We already had a locking service that used DynamoDB as a backend.
+We already had an existing locking service that used DynamoDB as a backend.
-DynamoDB supports locking in the form of conditional updates: "only store X if not Y".
+It creates locks by writing a row for each lock, and doing a conditional update "only store this row if there isn't already a row with this lock ID".
-You create a lock by writing a row with your lock ID, and the condition "only store this row if there isn't already a row with this lock ID".
+If the conditional updated failed, we'd know somebody else was holding the lock.

-If the condition is false, the write fails and you know you haven't acquired the lock.
+This code worked fine, but it was closely tied to DynamoDB, and that caused issues.

-This was fine, but being closely tied to DynamoDB can cause issues.
+It was slow and fiddly to test -- you needed to set up a dummy DynamoDB instance -- and if you were calling the locking service, you needed that test setup as well.

-Testing it can be slow and fiddly (you need to set up a dummy DynamoDB table), it's closely tied to a specific service (we couldn't reuse this code with a SQL backend, for example), and the implementation was mixing bits of the DynamoDB API with locking logic.
+It was also closely tied to the DynamoDB APIs, so we couldn't easily extend or modify it to work with a different backend (for example, MySQL).

-callers
+We wanted to try writing a new locking service that wasn't tied to DynamoDB.

-We wanted to have a go at creating a new locking service that didn't have a DynamoDB dependency.
+We'd separate out the locking logic and the database backend, and write something that was easy to extend or modify.

-We'd separate out the backend,
+This is the API in the original service which were were trying to replicate:

 ```scala
 lockingService.withLocks(Set("1", "2", "3")) {